The latest version of CSS, as of 2024

 - The outer stacking context will be stacked above any inner contexts unless the

-of the inner context is higher. - The child stacking contexts are ordered based on their DOM hierarchy as well.
+z-indexof the inner context is higher. - The child stacking contexts are ordered based on their DOM hierarchy as well.
 If two stacking contexts are siblings in the DOM and have the same

-, the one that comes later in the DOM will appear in front.
+z-index, the one that comes later in the DOM will appear in front.

 Example Breakdown: